 In recent years there have been many requests to provide an outline for ‘pure’ Concours-style Judging.
 The following format complete with a score sheet is one approach.
 It can save considerable tabulation time.

 The approach is a modified French Style that uses 10 points.
 Authenticity and Correctness are judged.
 Points are deducted for incorrect restorations.
-Limited points are awarded are awarded for Elegance, Presence and Providence.
-Vehicles that have been significantly enhanced or that incorrect should not be 1st place winners.
-The teams can judge car groups of 10 vehicles easily and there is significantly less stress for all concerned.
+Limited points are awarded are awarded for Elegance, Presence and Provenance.
+Vehicles that have been significantly enhanced or that are incorrect should not be 1st place winners.
+The teams can judge car groups of 10 vehicles or less easily and there is significantly less stress for all concerned.
 This is not a suitable system for Marque judging or Club judging.
 Very ‘Minor’ wear items are to be overlooked. (i.e. signs of the vehicle being driven is encouraged)

 The judges that are selected for ‘pure’ Concours Judging should have a very significant background with ordinary point judging procedures.

 In the Concours events of the 1920s and 1930s elegance and style were the determining factors in selecting a winner.
 In those glorious times of the art deco period, vehicles were also accessorized in a variety of ways.
 Please do not get swept up by who currently owns the vehicle or by its overall net worth.
 Judge the vehicle for what it is.
 Judging teams will take the following areas into consideration in arriving at their decisions: